 Want to know something interesting?
 It doesn’t take much money at all to start a small landscaping business.
 In fact, all you simply need is some form of pickup truck, a power mower and a little knowledge and experience to support your landscaping business and lift it off the ground (literally!)
 Better yet, unless you’re definitely an indoor person who complains about being exposed to the elements, then your landscaping business will almost certainly be a success!
-From keeping gardens groomed and planting vibrant flowers to boost the value of a property, to incorporating tree benches into the mix, to find out how you can start the ultimate landscaping business continue reading.
+From keeping gardens groomed and planting vibrant flowers to boost the value of a property, to incorporating Timber Deck Boards into the mix, to find out how you can start the ultimate landscaping business continue reading.

 Develop a Mission Statement

 Once you have (finally) chosen a name for your business and identified your goals so you know exactly what you want to achieve with your new landscaping business, it’s time to develop a mission statement.
 Mission statements are the ideal way to help define who you are, and what your priorities are.
 Any businesses mission statement should be able to identify what they do and how they do it, as well as who their customers are, and what value they bring to the customer compared to the rest of the industry.